Barcelona Hidden Restaurants – Shhh! It’s A Secret!

 Let us take you exploring the best Barcelona hidden restaurants: after all, isn’t travel about adventure, too?

 Some Barcelona restaurants are “secret” because they are kind of hidden.
 Some other are hidden because they are meant to be secret – only accessible if you are in the know.
-But they are all Barcelona hidden gems.
-Wouldn’t it be fun to eat in one of them?
-We don’t want you to miss them, either.
-Today we are taking you on a secret restaurant discovery.

 This is our list of favorite secret restaurants: